 Some of the causes of diarrhea in dogs outside of a medical diagnose include:

 The most common reason for a bout of acute watery diarrhea is that they have eaten something that disagreed with them.
-Just like humans, if a dog’s stomach is unhappy with what is sloshing around inside it, those contents will be expelled – fast.
+Just like humans, if a dog’s stomach is unhappy with what is sloshing around inside it, the dog’s intestinal tract will be irritated, and those contents will be expelled – fast.

 Digestive problems could be a result of:

-- Changing your dog’s diet suddenly (never make a direct change from dry to wet food, for example, or from kibble to raw feeding – you’ll have to build your pet’s tolerance to this change over time).
+- Changing your dog’s diet suddenly (never make a direct change from dry to wet food, for example, or from kibble to raw feeding – you’ll have to build your pet’s tolerance to this change in dog food over time).

 - Your dog has been helping himself or herself to human food from your plate, especially if it contains spice or lactose.
 Eating such food will typically cause other problems for your dog, too.
 Check out our guide on what you can give your dog for gas and bloating, and you may be able to stave off the risk of diarrhea.